http4k/www/src/website/content/supply-chain-security/index.md

 With increasing regulatory pressure from the **EU Cyber Resilience Act (CRA)**, **US Executive Order 14028**, **NIST SSDF**, and **PCI DSS 4.0**, organisations need to demonstrate full visibility into their software supply chain. http4k delivers this out of the box - every build produces **SLSA Level 2 provenance** linking artifacts to the exact source commit and CI pipeline, **CycloneDX SBOMs** detailing all transitive dependencies, and **cosign signatures** with trusted timestamps from the Sigstore Timestamp Authority.

-## What Gets Published
+## What Gets Published, When, and Where

-For every http4k module, the following provenance artifacts are published as classified Maven artifacts alongside the standard JARs and POMs:
+For every http4k module, the following provenance artifacts are published to **[maven.http4k.org](https://maven.http4k.org)** as classified Maven artifacts alongside the standard JARs and POMs:

 <table class="table" style="max-width: 90%">
 <thead><tr><th>Artifact</th><th>Description</th></tr></thead>